Remix OS Review and Installation Guide

-Android is everywhere in our phone, tablets, TVs, wearable, and even cars, but unfortunately not in our PCs.
-But Remix OS does a great job in providing just that.
-Remix OS is the operating system developed by Jide Technology and this operating is totally based on android.
+Android is everywhere on our phone, tablets, TVs, wearable, and even cars, but unfortunately not in our PCs.
+But Remix OS does a great job of providing just that.
+Remix OS is the operating system developed by Jide Technology and this operating is totally based on Android.
 The Remix OS was exhibited in the CES 2016 showcasing its abilities which were quite impressive.
 They said, “You get a PC experience unlike anything on Android and an Android experience unlike anything on a PC”.

 Features of Remix OS

-This is one of the best feature I came across.
-Opening multiple windows has always been a plus point of PC operating systems.
+This is one of the best features I came across.
+Opening multiple windows have always been a plus point for PC operating systems.
 Imagining this on an android surface is fascinating.
 Just imagine you being able to play clash of clans, talking to someone on Whatsapp and simultaneously watching a music video on YouTube, which is totally impossible on a smartphone.

 The Notification Area

-Yes they have included a notification area which is quite similar to android and as I say that I don’t mean it comes from the top, but instead it pops form a button at right bottom corner in the task bar.
-Actually the notification section that these guys built has a catch, it’s a bit different from the original android notification area.
-In Remix OS you actually get this much more organised.
+Yes, they have included a notification area which is quite similar to Android and as I say that I don’t mean it comes from the top, but instead, it pops form a button at right bottom corner in the taskbar.
+Actually, the notification section that these guys built has a catch, it’s a bit different from the original android notification area.
+In Remix OS you actually get this much more organized.
 And there is actually a lot of area in this notification area to add the general settings over there.

-Another one my favourite abilities in this Android operating system.
-Shortcuts are heavenly abilities given to us by god himself (I actually don’t know who invented them).
+Another one my favorite abilities in this Android operating system.
+Shortcuts are heavenly abilities given to us by God himself (I actually don’t know who invented them).
 Everything from ctrl+n to ctrl+s and everything from ctrl+c to ctrl+v is included here.
-I would rate this as one of its best trait so far.
+I would rate this as one of its best traits so far.

 The Right Click